Douglas Adams: 1974–1977: Early career and collaboration with Graham Chapman

-Adams had two brief appearances in the fourth series of Monty Python's Flying Circus.
-At the beginning of episode 42, "The Light Entertainment War", Adams is in a surgeon's mask (as Dr. Emile Koning, according to on-screen captions), pulling on gloves, while Michael Palin narrates a sketch that introduces one person after another but never gets started.
-At the beginning of episode 44, "Mr. Neutron", Adams is dressed in a pepper-pot outfit and loads a missile onto a cart driven by Terry Jones, who is calling for scrap metal ("Any old iron...").
-The two episodes were broadcast in November 1974.
-Adams and Chapman also attempted non-Python projects, including Out of the Trees.
+Adams had two brief appearances in Monty Python's fourth series.
+In "The Light Entertainment War", Adams is in a surgeon's mask (as Dr. Emile Koning, according to on-screen captions) pulling on gloves.
+In "Mr. Neutron", Adams is dressed in a pepper-pot outfit and loads a missile onto a cart driven by Terry Jones, who is calling for scrap metal ("Any old iron...").
+Jones was the Python member with whom Adams formed the closest friendship.